kubernetes/enhancements/keps/sig-node/3619-supplemental-groups-policy/README.md

 {
     ...
     "kind": "Event",
+    "reason": "SupplementalGroupsPolicyNotSupported",
     "message": "Error: SupplementalGroupsPolicy is not supported in this node.", ...
 }
 ...
 ```

+So, you can follow `kubelet_admission_rejections_total{reason='SupplementalGroupsPolicyNotSupported'}` metrics to track such events.

 Also, the following kubelet metrics are also useful to check: